arndt-netapp/pyRestCodeEasy/README.md

   2. Python 3.5 or higher.
   3. The netapp-ontap Python package as described at: https://pypi.org/project/netapp-ontap/
+     Note: Use module version 9.8.0 or higher, even with ONTAP 9.7!
   4. ONTAP 9.6 or higher.

 Run "./pyce_rest.py -h" to see usage and examples.